Quick facts

 Ottawa, ON

-Henry played able-bodied ice hockey prior to his injury and had a difficult time adapting to Para ice hockey at the beginning due to the difference in skating methods.
+Henry played able-bodied ice hockey prior to his injury and said he had a difficult time adapting to Para ice hockey at the beginning due to the difference in skating methods.

 CAREER HIGHLIGHTS